 Prof. Daniel Mandler

-Daniel Mandler is a Professor of Chemistry in the Institute of Chemistry at the Hebrew University and the incumbent of Archie and Marjorie Sherman Chair in Chemistry.
-He holds also an adjunct Professorship at the Nanyang Technical University in Singapore and was a visiting Professor at the University of Buenos Aires, Argentina, Warwick University in the UK and Ulm University in Germany.
+Daniel Mandler is a Professor of Chemistry at the Institute of Chemistry of the Hebrew University and the incumbent of Archie and Marjorie Sherman Chair.
+He obtained his education at the Hebrew University and spent two years as a postdoc at the University of Texas in Austin with A. J. Bard.
+He is a full Professor since 2003 and has served different duties such as the Head of the Chemistry School and the Vice Dean for Research of the Faculty of Exact Sciences.
+He is also a visiting principal scientist at the Nanyang Technical University in Singapore and was a visiting Professor at the University of Buenos Aires, Warwick University, and Ulm University.